No Ward-Takahashi identity violation for an Abelian tensorial group field theories with closure constraint: Melonic RG solution

 The autonomous system given by equations \eqref{betam}, \eqref{betalambda} and \eqref{eta} can be solved numerically.
 In addition to the Gaussian fixed point (GFP) We find three real fixed points:

-However, among these solutions, only the first one is physically relevant.
-Indeed, the second one is below the singularity $\bar{m}^2=-1$, and thus disconnected from the Gaussian region; whereas the third one has the wrong sign with respect to the stability.
-In addition, their anomalous dimension are negatives, $\eta_{2}\approx -8.8$ and $\eta_3\approx -5.3$, under the physical bound \eqref{boundeta}.
-For the fixed point FP1 however $\eta_1\approx 0.59$.
-It has one relevant and one irrelevant directions, with critical exponents $\theta_1\approx -5.5$ and $\theta_2\approx 0.77$.
-We then arrive at the same conclusion as \cite{Benedetti:2015yaa}: There exists a second-order phase transition, controlled by a Wilson-Fisher fixed point in the UV regime.
-Moreover, the theory is asymptotically free, and around the Gaussian fixed point we get:
+However, none of these fixed points are physically relevant.
+Indeed, the anomalous dimensions of the two first ones are respectively $\eta_{1}\approx -5.4$ and $\eta_2\approx -5.8$, under the physical bound \eqref{boundeta}.
+The third fixed point FP3 has anomalous dimension $\eta_3 \approx -0.25$, but the coupling constant is negative, and therefore has the wrong sign with respect to the stability requirement.
+We therefore arrive at different conclusions from \cite{Benedetti:2015yaa}.
+The authors of the paper argued for the existence of a non-Gaussian fixed point of the Wilson-Fisher type in the UV regime, reminiscent of a second order phase transition.
+The EVE on the other hand shows that this fixed point must be an artifact of the truncation.
+In the next section we will confirm this conclusion by considering larger truncations than the one of these authors, showing clearly the instability of the fixed point solution.

+Despite the disappearance of the non-perturbative fixed point, the theory is asymptotically free, and around the Gaussian fixed point we get:

-There is however a strong improvement using EVE method with respect to the results given in \cite{Benedetti:2015yaa}, which used ordinary vertex expansion, without taking into account the momentum dependence of the vertex.
+Note that there is moreover a strong improvement using EVE method with respect to the results given in \cite{Benedetti:2015yaa}, which used ordinary vertex expansion, without taking into account the momentum dependence of the vertex.
 From this method, the anomalous dimension exhibits a singularity above the singularity $\bar{m}^2=-1$, while it is moved below using EVE.
 Moreover, the fixed point FP2 was localised above $\bar{m}^2=-1$ but below the anomalous dimension singularity.
 Using EVE, we show that this fixed point is pushed below the singularity $\bar{m}^2=-1$, and disconnected from the Gaussian region.
-Figure \ref{figflow} illustrates the behavior of the RG flow near FP1.